justinchow11/dbt-dag/README.md

 I built this project to gain hands-on experience with the modern data stack that I keep seeing in job postings.
 While I followed a tutorial to learn the basics of integrating Airflow with dbt, I wanted to understand how these tools work together in a real pipeline rather than just using them in isolation.

 The main goals were:
-- Learn how to orchestrate dbt transformations with Airflow
-- Get experience with containerized deployments
-- See how automated testing works in data pipelines

-## Why I Built This Project

-I built this project to gain hands-on experience with the modern data stack that I keep seeing in job postings.
-While I followed a tutorial to learn the basics of integrating Airflow with dbt, I wanted to understand how these tools work together in a real pipeline rather than just using them in isolation.

-The main goals were:
 - Learn how Airflow orchestrates data workflows
 - Understand proper data modeling patterns (staging → marts)
 - Get experience with containerized deployments